-Even if you’re less keen on the idea of joining an established scheme, we all have something we can offer others.
-Wherever your skills may lie, I can guarantee there’s a charity, community group or organisation who can benefit from them.
+If you don’t fancy joining an established scheme, let’s talk about other ways you can give your time instead.
+Whatever your skills may be, I can guarantee there’s a charity, community group or organisation who can benefit from them.
 Have a think and make a list of what you feel are your assets, as well as any causes or initiatives particularly close to your heart.
-Then, simply reach out to their volunteering or fundraising team with a brief overview of your background and skills, as well as any requirements e.g. remote and flexible working, and see what they come up with.
+All you need to do then is reach out to their volunteering or fundraising team with a brief overview of your background and skills, as well as any requirements e.g. remote and flexible working, and see what they come up with.
 A few ideas to get you started…

-Many charities now host their own blogs, sharing personal stories and reflections related to the work they do.
-Consider enquiring whether they’re currently seeking guest blog posts, and then propose a topic to write about.
+Many charities now host their own blogs, sharing personal stories and topical pieces related to the work they do.
+Consider asking if they would be interested in guest blog posts, and then propose a topic to write about.
 Always ask first, rather than sending across a complete piece: there could be style and content guidelines to follow, necessary editorial input, or it may be that the opportunity isn’t there at this time.
-Off the top of my head, disability and chronic illness charities who accept relevant voluntary guest blog posts include Scope, Disability Horizons, ME Association, Astriid, and Nimbus Disability.
+Off the top of my head, disability and chronic illness charities that accept relevant voluntary guest blog posts include Scope, Disability Horizons, ME Association, Astriid, and Nimbus Disability.

-Those with writing skills may also be able to offer support with administration (such as responding to emails), grant writing, or other creative projects.
+Those of you with writing skills might also be able to offer support with administration (such as responding to emails), grant writing, or other creative projects.
 Pop across a portfolio or examples of your work, a bit about you and your background, and see whether there’s interest.
-Pursuing writing projects for a good cause can be such a rewarding experience.
+Pursuing writing projects for a good cause is one of my favourite things in the world.

 Social Media/ Marketing

 Many of us millennials have grown up with social media and seen the benefits of it first-hand.
-Whilst it’s important to emphasise that using social media in a professional capacity is very different to personal use, good causes are always on the lookout for engaging content that increases exposure of their work and reaches new audiences.
-Graphic designers can be highly sought-after in this area, too!
+Whilst it’s important to emphasise that using social media in a professional capacity is very different to personal use, charitable causes are always on the lookout for engaging content that reaches new audiences.
+Graphic designers can be highly sought-after in this area too.

 Finally, I think we all know that good causes require funds, and plenty of them.
 Fundraising offers the ultimate flexibility for you to do something creative that suits your skills and requirements, and again, this can easily be pursued from home.
 Contrary to opinion, you don’t have to be doing sponsored walks or running marathons to drum up a significant amount for a deserving organisation: think about the things you personally can do, and what will really compel people to make a donation.
 The more original, the better!

-It was actually my own experiences of chronic illness, and wanting to volunteer and fundraise from within my home, that led me to establish my social enterprise, Spoonie Survival Kits.
+It was actually my own experiences of chronic illness and wanting to volunteer/ fundraise from home that kicked off my social enterprise, Spoonie Survival Kits.
 Over the past five years, we’ve sent little bags of happiness all over the world, and raised almost £7000.00 for chronic illness charities… mostly from bed, in my Disney pyjamas.
-It takes heck of lot of work and dedication behind the scenes and believe me, it won’t happen overnight, but my goodness it’s worth it.
+It takes a heck of lot of work and dedication behind the scenes and believe me, it won’t happen overnight, but it’s totally worth it.
 Fundraising is one of the most fulfilling pastimes in the world, and you have the power to take it in any direction you want to.

-One final point I’d like to make is that if you’re initiating volunteering on your own accord in this way, please do consider opting for smaller and less well-known causes.
-Big charities are of course incredibly deserving of our support, especially given the scale of their projects and appeals, but can often easily recruit an abundance of volunteers at the drop of a hat.
-Smaller and more community-based projects, on the other hand, may be doing equally incredible things, but lack the time or platforms to recruit volunteers who really could make a difference.
+One final point I’d like to make is that if you’re seeking volunteering in this way, please consider opting for smaller and less well-known causes.
+Big charities are of course incredibly deserving of our support, especially given the scale of their projects and appeals, but they can often recruit loads of volunteers at the drop of a hat.
+Smaller and more community-based projects, on the other hand, might be doing equally incredible things, but lack the time or platforms to recruit volunteers who really could make a difference.

 So, here’s to your own volunteering journey!
-I hope you found this post helpful: if you do decide to act upon any of these suggestions, I’d love to hear all about it.
-And if there are any other schemes or organisations that you think should be on this list, please do share them in the comments below.
+I hope you found this post helpful: if you give any of these suggestions a go, I’d love to hear all about it.
+And if there are any other schemes or organisations that you think should be on this list, please do share them in the comments below…

 If you liked this post, you may be interested in my Finding Accessible Work With A Chronic Illness resource too!